 The sub-fund invests globally in bonds, equities and real estate as a fund-of-funds.
 The sub-fund is actively managed and, as a sustainability focus fund, also pursues the above-mentioned sustainability objective.
 The strategic equity portion is 25% and the strategic foreign currency portion is 12%.
 The proportion of equity investments ranges between 17.5% and 32.5% of the net assets.
-The fund management company may invest for the sub-fund up to 50% of the sub-fund's assets in units of each of the target funds "UBS (CH) Investment Fund - Bonds CHF Domestic ESG Passive II" and "UBS (CH) Investment Fund - Bonds CHF Foreign ESG Passive II".
-Detailed information on the sustainability criteria of these target funds can be found in the fund documents of the "UBS (CH) Investment Fund".
-The composition of the customised benchmark can be found in the annual and semi-annual reports.
+The fund management company may invest for the sub-fund up to 50% of the sub-fund's assets in units of each of the target funds "UBS (CH) Investment Fund - Bonds CHF Domestic ESG Passive II" and "UBS (CH) Investment Fund structure (see point 1.16 of the prospectus), sustainable target funds and strategies may be used if they employ one of the following sustainability ESG approaches or a combination thereof: